 Where Does Spelt Come From?

-Spelt flour begins with one of the oldest cultivated grains, dating back thousands of years, the spelt grain.
+The story of spelt flour begins with one of the oldest cultivated grains, dating back thousands of years.

 Spelt is often called an “ancient grain.”
-In fact, spelt was one of the first grains to be ground into flour and used to bake bread, so bread owes part of its history to this ancient grain.
+In fact, spelt was one of the first grains to be ground into flour and used to bake bread, so bread owes part of its history to the spelt bread that came before it.

-For this reason, spelt is known as a hulled or “covered” grain, which means that the seed is protected by a tough, inedible outer layer that covers the grain until it is mechanically removed.
+For this reason, spelt is known as a hulled or “covered” grain, meaning that the seed is protected by a tough, inedible outer layer that covers the grain until it is mechanically removed.
 The process of separating, blending, and grinding the spelt grain into spelt flour is called milling.

 The difficulty involved in removing the hull is part of why modern wheat, with its more fragile outer layer, quickly replaced spelt and other hulled grains in domesticated agriculture.